Agent Providers

 Section titled “Capability matrix”The per-turn capabilities differ by provider (AgentBackendCapabilities in src/agent_backend.rs).
 The chat-header toggles for unsupported capabilities are hidden / disabled automatically:

 LM Studio is on the same direct path as Ollama, but its capability profile mirrors the gateway providers’ (no extended-thinking / effort / fast / 1M toggles) — local models implement those Anthropic-specific knobs inconsistently or not at all, so the chat header hides them.
-Switching a session to any non-Anthropic provider visibly disables the toggles that don’t apply.
+Codex exposes fast mode and Codex intelligence through Codex app-server settings.
+Switching a session to a provider visibly disables or relabels the toggles that don’t apply.

 How the gateway runtime works